kneelinghorse/DocHealth-CLI-Dashboard/docs/usage-guide.md

 1. Loads all protocols via `lib/loader.js`.
 2. Filters by the requested generator type(s).
 3. Runs Stage 1 (template literals) followed by Stage 2 (remark/unified) to inject YAML frontmatter and normalize directives.
-4. Writes Markdown files and logs performance benchmarks (target: 100 docs in <200 ms).
+4. Writes Markdown files in batches (200 concurrent by default) and logs performance benchmarks.
+5. When `--merge` is active, stores base snapshots under `.dochealth/base/` and logs conflicts under `.dochealth/conflicts/`.

 ## Output Details